Skip to main content

 Monitoring

-Raccoon provides monitoring for server connection, Kafka publisher, resource usage, and event delivery.
+Raccoon provides monitoring for server connection, publisher, resource usage, and event delivery.
 Reference for available metrics is available here.
-The metrics are reported using Statsd protocol.
+The metrics are reported using Statsd and Prometheus

 How To Setup